AlibabaCloudDocs/sls/intl.en-US/Application/Log Audit Service/Background information.md

 -   Log audit is required by law.

-    Log audit is a necessity for enterprises around the world to better comply with applicable rules and regulations.
+    Audit logs are an essential tool for enterprises around the world to ensure that their business meets regulatory requirements.
 For example, the Cybersecurity Law of the People's Republic of China came into effect in mainland China in 2017.
 In addition, the Baseline for Classified Protection of Cybersecurity 2.0 came into effect in December 2019.

     ![Log audit - 001](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/6506498951/p101330.png)

--   Log audit is the foundation for data security compliance of enterprises.
+-   Audit logs are the foundation for data security compliance of enterprises.

     A large number of enterprises have their own regulations and compliance teams to audit device operations, network behavior, and logs.
 You can use the Log Audit Service application to consume raw logs, audit logs, and generate compliance audit reports.
 If you have an SOC, you can consume logs in the Log Audit Service application or use Security Center to consume logs.